 For kids around 6 – 10 years old.

 If your homeschool support group had 21 children, and each gave a Valentine card to each of the other children, how many cards would be exchanged in all?
 (Remember, you don’t give a card to yourself!)

 Advanced: If your heart cutout consisted of two half circles and two triangles, can you discover the area of your paper heart?

 Music and Poetry

-Children form circle facing inward and sing song.
+Children form a circle facing inward and sing-song.
 IT circles around behind them, and quietly drops a Valentine behind one child, then takes off fast in either direction.
-Selected child grabs Valentine and takes off in the other direction.
+The selected child grabs Valentine and takes off in the other direction.
 First back to the space in the circle is “safe,” and the other child becomes IT.
 Play the video with the song, or learn the song and sing it yourself.